yazpik/SelfHosted-K8s-Lab/README.md

 kube-system   kube-scheduler-850181384-zqm78             1/1       Running   0          6m
 kube-system   pod-checkpointer-node1.example.com         1/1       Running   0          5m
 ```
+*And this is Self-Hosted Kubernetes Cluster up and running :D*

 If you are experience errors on this process I'd recommend to follow some troubleshooting steps, that were recommended to me on this issue [#437](https://github.com/coreos/matchbox/issues/437)

-*And this is Self-Hosted Kubernetes Cluster up and running :D*
+Also if you are experiencing a different issue you can always create an issue on the project, CoreOS engineers are pretty responsive and helpful.

 Next part I'll go over to the actual cluster and update the kubernetes version, and make api-server HA.